Jahia/jahia-category-manager/README.md

 Jahia Category Manager
 ======================

-Category Manager for Jahia 8
+Menu entries for Categories Manager in Jahia 8

+## Open-Source

+This is an Open-Source module, you can find more details about Open-Source @ Jahia [in this repository](https://github.com/Jahia/open-source).